FFede0/RL4CC/README.md

   specified interval, a checkpoint is always saved at the end of the training process.

-- `evaluations.txt`: each row of this file is a dictionary with values collected during the evaluation phase, which runs according to the frequency specified in the [`exp_config` config](config_files/README.md#experiment-configuration).
+- `evaluations.json`: a json file containing key "evaluations", which is an array of dictionaries with values collected during the evaluation phase, which runs according to the frequency specified in the [`exp_config` config](config_files/README.md#experiment-configuration).
   The dictionary structure follows the one described for the progress.csv file,